Discover more from Where on Planet Earth

 Mezzanine.
 Good Thai food, beautiful views of the ocean.

-Zebra.
+La Zebra.
 Taco Thursday has live salsa music and all you can eat tacos (you can also just buy them individually, which is what we do).
+Good value and a nice experience.

 Several beach clubs also have good restaurants, including Ahau, Ziggy’s, and Ikal